Because looking at inspiring people who lost their gut makes burpees all the more bearable!

 14. Ryan Quinn of O’Hare CrossFit, lost 28 lbs in a little more than a year.

 15. Sammi Miller of CrossFit Fire.
 “I remember walking in the first time thinking this would be a good experience, but that it probably wouldn’t lead to anything.
 I had so much fun in my Ramp-up that I decided to start going twice a week.
 Well, as I started getting stronger and loosing weight, I decided that over the summer I wanted to start going MORE!
 By summer, I was down 30 pounds and had set some lofty goals: unassited pull ups, double unders, RXd WODs, getting down to my goal weight, etc. By the end of summer, I was a size 4, achieved all those goals, and was SO close to my goal weight.
 I started the Better Body Challenge with the idea of honing in on my diet.
 Within the first week, I surpassed my goal weight (actually a pound lower)!
 And now, I think I’ve got another 10 pounds I can get off me.
+I've started taking caffeine to supplement the weight loss, while ensuring to cycle this stimulant to prevent tolerance.
 Plus, I’ve got some goals I’m working on to improve myself as an athlete.”